 The world has a dire need for ethical communicators, and a degree in Communication from Anderson University gives graduates an opportunity to create an impact for Christ in the workplace.
 Media ethics and professional values based on Christian principles play a central role in the courses offered as well as in other activities such as internships, field trips and appearances by guest speakers.

 Your Future as a Communicator

 The degree in Communication is specialized enough to provide entry into specific job categories.
 For example, with the concentration in digital media, students may be qualified to blog for a social media outlet or to join a Web development team for an Internet startup company.
-Moreover, students with the concentration in public relations may move into a position as a copywriter for an ad agency or as a fundraiser for a hospital.
-On the other hand, the degree is broad enough to offer opportunities in fields as diverse as the legal profession, nonprofit organizations, and missionary work.
+The degree also is broad enough to offer opportunities in fields as diverse as the legal profession, nonprofit organizations, and missionary work.

 For more information about earning the Communication degree at Anderson University, e-mail Department Chairman Robert Reeves at firstname.lastname@example.org or telephone him at (864) 760-1146; Or e-mail Associate Professor of Communication James Duncan at email@example.com or telephone him at (864) 231-7559.